ramiel/east-couchbase/README.md

 In this case `$1` will be substituted with the bucket name.
 You can find others options on the default template's comments

+## Datasource

+The db object exposed in the client is an instance of the connector used internally.
+It expose the following methods

+**getEngine()**: returns the [couchbase driver](http://docs.couchbase.com/sdk-api/couchbase-node-client-2.1.4/) instance
+**getBucket()**: returns an instance the the [bucket object](http://docs.couchbase.com/sdk-api/couchbase-node-client-2.1.4/Bucket.html) as exposed by the driver

 ## Running test